COLREGS-International Regulations for Preventing Collisions at Sea Explained For Exams

 g) explanation of Rule 3 g

-- This includes a ship which is doing some special work by which she can move only in one direction- say ahead, but cannot alter her course to take evasive action neither can she slow down or speed up to avoid a collision then, in that case, the vessel would be restricted in her ability to manoeuvre.
+- This includes a ship that is doing some special work by which she can move only in one direction- say ahead, but cannot alter her course to take evasive action neither can she slow down nor speed up to avoid a collision then, in that case, the vessel would be restricted in her ability to manoeuvre.

 h) explanation of Rule 3 h